GoogleCloudPlatform/samples-style-guide/content/en/how-to.md

 ## Applicable Samples

-This style guide is intended to apply to new samples and significant revisions to previous samples.
-It is not a mandate to make sure previously authored samples are always in compliance as the sample guide changes and evolves.
+This style guide applies to new samples and to significant revisions of existing samples.
+It does not require that previously authored samples keep up with guideline changes.

-For "standalone" samples, the guidelines are intended to be enforced more strictly and exceptions should be rare and with good reason, up to the disgression of the language reviewer(s).
+For "standalone" samples, the guidelines should be enforced strictly and exceptions should be rare and with specific reason, up to the discretion of the language reviewer(s).

-For "application" samples, the guidelines should apply more loosely, following the rules in as many places as possible without comprising the integrity of the application.
+For "application" samples, the guidelines should apply more loosely, following the rules as possible without comprising the integrity of the application.

 ## Review Comments